Child Custody/Parenting Time Issues in Livingston

 - The number of children in the family and their ages

-If you are concerned about arguing your child's best interests, our skilled Livingston matrimonial lawyers are ready to help you.
+If you are concerned about arguing your child's best interests, our skilled Livingston child custody lawyers are ready to help you.
 Call us at (973) 878-4373 today.

 Types of Custody